TeamworkEngaging in teamwork allows a young person to experience cooperation and common purpose which encourages loyalty and responsibility.

 Support from host school

 Desirable: Formal partnership between school and club

-Essential: Club on HF list and delivering to an area of deprivation
+Essential: Club on EH list and delivering to an area of deprivation

 Desirable: Club junior activity being delivered within one mile of a deprived ward